Where to Go in Greece in Autumn: Quiet Islands Without the Crowds

 Cozy stays:

-Kimolos is the kind of island where time doesn’t just slow down — it stretches.
-It’s small enough that you can walk from one end to the other in a day, yet every few steps seem to hold another reason to pause.
+Kimolos is often compared to Milos, but it feels much quieter.
+It’s smaller, less developed, and in autumn especially, it’s the kind of place where you can walk through the village without seeing many people at all.
 The main village, Chorio, is a quiet maze of stone‑paved lanes lined with pastel‑painted shutters, weathered wooden doors, and archways draped in trailing bougainvillea.
-Here, even the smallest details feel steeped in history — a carved lintel above a doorway, a faded sign from a shop that closed decades ago, the cool shade of a narrow alley offering a moment’s respite from the midday sun.
+Here, even the smallest details feel steeped in history, like a carved lintel above a doorway, a faded sign from a shop that closed decades ago, the cool shade of a narrow alley offering a moment’s respite from the midday sun.

 Kimolos rewards unhurried exploration.
 A short stroll from Chorio will bring you to the Archaeological Museum, a tiny but fascinating space showcasing pottery and artifacts that tell the story of the island’s centuries‑old seafaring and agricultural traditions.
 If you’re visiting in October, you might stumble upon a village celebration where neighbors share homemade wine and plates of warm bread fresh from the oven.